Emergency Closure – Regular School Day

 Area conditions shall dictate decision-making.
 Factors which threaten student health and safety are not always present in all communities at the same time.
 Thus, it is often necessary to close a group of schools in one region of the Division or even an individual school while others remain open.
 In weather related situations, it is even occasionally necessary to suspend operation of individual bus routes while the schools affected continue to operate.

 Blizzards and drifted or icy roads are often the most difficult situations to assess.
 These conditions can vary greatly throughout the Division and can appear and disappear over short time spans.
-The Superintendent assesses these situations by consulting with public school transportation managers.
+The Director of Transportation assesses these situations and puts forth a recommendation to run or to cancel school buses to the Superintendent of Schools.

 - Loss of power and heat;